chethu2/Birthday-Application/README.md

 # Birthday-Application

-This android application keeps on switching the image on taping the screen playing the song in background.
+This android application keeps on switching the image on taping the screen at the same time song is being played in the  background.

-All you need to is :
+All you need to do is :

     copy all your images into res/drawable/ (Note: images should be in the pattern image1.jpg, image2.jpg, image3.jpg... or you can change the image name pattern in the )